DUNE-DAQ/docs/docs/packages/daq-buildtools/Compiling-and-running.md

 ...and this will build `listrev` in the local `./build` subdirectory and then install it as a package either in the local `./install` subdirectory or in whatever you pointed `DBT_INSTALL_DIR` to.

 ### Working with more repos
 To work with more repos, add them to the `./sourcecode` subdirectory as we did with listrev.
 Be aware, though: if you're developing a new repo which itself depends on another new repo, daq-buildtools may not already know about this dependency.
-"New" in this context means "not found on https://github.com/DUNE-DAQ as of ~Mar-2-2021".
+"New" in this context means "not found in /cvmfs/dune.opensciencegrid.org/dunedaq/DUNE/releases/dunedaq-v2.4.0/dbt-build-order.cmake".
 If this is the case, you have one of two options:

 * (Recommended) Add the names of your new packages to the `build_order` list found in `./sourcecode/dbt-build-order.cmake`, placing them in the list in the relative order in which you want them to be built.